tensorflow/docs/site/en/r2/guide/using_gpu.md

 tf.config.gpu.set_per_process_memory_growth()
 ```

+Another way to enable this option is to set the environmental variable
+`TF_FORCE_GPU_ALLOW_GROWTH` to `true`.
+This configuration is platform specific.

 The second method is `tf.gpu.set_per_process_memory_fraction()`, which
 determines the fraction of the overall amount of memory that each visible GPU
 should be allocated.
 For example, you can tell TensorFlow to only allocate 40%